OrdinaryMagician/stinger_m/GunLore.md

 The special trait of this weapon comes into play when you realize that there's no need to reload.
-An experimental entanglement unit inside the gun's internal clip locates spare ammunition carried by the user and automatically loads it.
+An experimental entanglement unit inside the gun's internal mag locates spare ammunition carried by the user and automatically loads it.

 Since there's no need to reload, pressing the reload button makes use of the gun's weight to beat the crap out of your enemies up close.